Globally-centered autocovariances in MCMC: Long-run variance estimators

 \subsubsection{Theoretical results}

 First, we provide conditions for strong consistency.
-Strong consistency is particularly important to ensure sequential stopping rules in MCMC yield correct coverage at termination \citep{fleg:gong:2015,glyn:whit:1992}.
+Strong consistency is particularly important to ensure that sequential stopping rules in MCMC yield correct coverage at termination \citep{fleg:gong:2015,glyn:whit:1992,vats:fleg:jon:there-yet}.
 A critical assumption is that of a strong invariance principle which the following theorem establishes.
 Let $B(n)$ denotes a standard $p$-dimensional Brownian motion.
+The proof of Theorem~\ref{th:consistency} is in the supplement.